 - Ensure that the address information is correct - don’t forget apartment or unit numbers

 - Make sure your Chit Chats region is correct

 - Review your weight & dimensions are inputted correct (this will help determine that your postage is not underpaid)

 Incorrect or Insufficient packaging

-- Avoid packaging shipments in a different carrier’s shipping materials.
+- Don't package shipments in a different carrier’s shipping materials.

-- Be sure to adequately secure closures.
+- Secure closures.
 Use extra tape or adhesive if necessary.

 - Avoid gift wrapping shipments.
 Shipments may be subject to inspection.